This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Chocolate Banana Cream Pie: Add a thin layer of melted chocolate or sprinkle chocolate chips over the cookie crust before adding the bananas.
+Chocolate Banana Cream Pie: Spread 2 tablespoons of melted chocolate over the cookie crust before adding the banana slices.
+The chocolate sets as the pie chills and adds a rich layer underneath.

-• Caramel Banana Cream Pie: Drizzle homemade caramel sauce over the banana layer for extra sweetness and a rich finish.
+Caramel Banana Cream Pie: Drizzle 1 tablespoon of homemade caramel sauce over the banana layer before spooning on the pudding.

 How To Make Banana Cream Pie For One

-Follow these step-by-step photos and instructions to see how easy it is to make this single serving banana cream pie with homemade pudding.
-Check the recipe card below for ingredient amounts and full details.
+Follow these step-by-step photos to see how to make this individual banana cream pie with homemade stovetop pudding.
+See the recipe card below for ingredient amounts and full instructions.

-1. Warm the Milk: In a 1-quart saucepan over medium-low heat, warm the milk with sugar and salt, stirring occasionally until the mixture begins to steam, about 5 minutes.
+1. Combine the milk, sugar, and salt in a 1-quart saucepan over medium-low heat.
+Stir occasionally until the mixture starts to steam, about 5 minutes.

 cornstarch and heavy cream in a bowl used to thicken banana cream pie.

-1. Thicken the Pudding: Slowly stir the cornstarch mixture into the warm milk.
-Continue stirring as the mixture simmers.
-Reduce the heat to low and cook for about 5 minutes, or until thickened.
+1. Slowly pour the cornstarch mixture into the warm milk, stirring constantly.
+Reduce the heat to low and keep stirring until the pudding thickens enough to coat the back of a spoon, about 5 minutes.

-2. Add Flavor: Remove from heat and stir in the butter and vanilla until the butter melts completely.
+2. Remove from heat and stir in the butter and vanilla until the butter melts completely.

-1. Cool the Pudding: Pour the pudding into a small bowl and let it cool.
-It will thicken more as it cools.
+1. Pour the pudding into a small bowl and let it cool.
+It will continue to thicken as it sits.
+Press a piece of plastic wrap directly onto the surface to prevent a skin from forming.

-1. Assemble the Pie: Line the bottom and sides of a small dessert dish or ramekin with vanilla wafers.
+1. Line the bottom and sides of a small dessert dish or ramekin with vanilla wafers.
+Use enough cookies to cover the surface completely.

-lining a dessert dish with vanilla wafers to make a banana cream pie.
+vanilla wafers lining a dessert dish for banana cream pie.

-1. Add Bananas: Slice one banana and layer the slices over the cookies.
+1. Slice one banana and arrange the slices over the cookies.

-1. Add the Pudding: Spoon the cooled pudding over the banana layer.
-Cover and refrigerate for 1 to 2 hours to set.
+1. Spoon the cooled pudding over the banana slices, spreading it to the edges to fully cover the fruit.
+Refrigerate for 1 to 2 hours until cold and set.

-1. Serve: Top with whipped cream and extra banana slices, if desired.
+1. Top with whipped cream and extra banana slices before serving.

 Expert Tips